1. Canned tomatoes

 4. Canned chickpeas

 If you’re as obsessed with hummus as we are, you know that it so easy to make yourself if you have a can of chickpeas and some tahini on hand.
-Adding chickpeas to stews and curries is another great way to add some protein and fibre to your meals.
+Adding chickpeas to stews and curries, like our Chickpea Spinach Masala, is another great way to add some protein and fibre to your meals.

 Keep the liquid from your can of chickpeas and whip up our divine Chocolate Mousse.